 One participant can volunteer to read the paragraph at the top of the web page.

-- “When it comes to the relationships between business and government, what are you most concerned about right now?
+- Which relationships between business and government are you most concerned about right now?

 Reflecting on the Conversation (~15 min)

 Take 2 minutes to answer one of the following questions:

 - What was most meaningful / valuable to you in this Living Room Conversation?